-- Several votes have been made against companies in carbon-intensive industries if they fail to disclose to CDP. - Remuneration policies have been voted against when they are measured against short-term performance, and measurements that can be easily manipulated such as Total Shareholder Return (TSR).
+- Several votes have been made against companies operating in carbon-intensive industries if they fail to disclose to CDP or report in line with the TCFD. - Remuneration policies have been voted against when they are measured against short-term performance, and measurements that can be easily manipulated such as Total Shareholder Return (TSR).
 At Guinness we believe performance targets should not be associated with short-term share performance.
 This is because these targets can be influenced by several factors: including temporary sentiment and current news.
 We believe remuneration should deter excessive risk taking and attention should be given to agreements, such as clawbacks and malus, to avoid awarding despite failure. - Auditors are voted against when it is clear they have exceeded an acceptable tenure.
 To safeguard independence, we believe companies should rotate their auditor over time.